RICHARD “RICK” STEVEN VASQUEZ

 “A Mountain Within”

 is available in Audio and Paperback.

 A heart-wrenching yet inspiring story about a family that embarks on a life-changing journey to discover the power of love, acceptance, and forgiveness no matter how crooked and rough the road may be.

-This story allows us to share the love and anger of an American family who learned to survive dysfunctional parenting, extreme adversities of social injustices, abandonment, death, alcohol abuse and most important forgiveness.
+This story allows us to share the love and anger of an American family who learned to survive a dysfunctional family.
+The family had to overcome adversities of social injustice, abandonment, death, alcohol abuse and most important forgiveness.
 The Lore family are true characters all having such diversity, yet a common need for each other to love and comfort.
-Lessons taught to them as a family unit and as individuals what the true meaning of love is.
-Understanding the heartaches of being in love with someone who has no idea what love really is.
-Giving all your strength in commitment and hope that someday your love will be enough to bring contentment.
-Understanding that there is no going out to find your mountain within.
-Realizing your mountain only grows as your maturity, your love for yourself, and the expansion of your heart emerges within.
-It’s a love story of life.
-Tears of sorrow, with a dash of southern sweetness to curve the bitter pain that life can cause.
-It’s a lesson to each of us to hear our mountains and accept and love and to find in your heart to forgive.
+Lessons taught to them as a family unit and as individuals concerning love, commitment and how to truly forgive.